 After applicants obtain their DUNS number and register with SAM, they can begin the Grants.gov registration process.
-The applying organization must complete the Grants.gov registration process prior to beginning an application for a federal grant.
+The applying organization must complete the Grants.gov registration process grant.
 The E-Business Point of Contact (E-Biz POC) must register the applicant organization with Grants.gov.
 The E-Biz POC oversees the applicant's Grants.gov transactions and assigns the AOR.
 The AOR submits the application to Grants.gov and must register with Grants.gov as well.
 In some cases the E-Biz POC is also the AOR for the applicant.
 Complete instructions can be found at Grants.gov.